larry-lw-chan/GoTi/README.md

 # GoTi
 GoTi is a social networking app written in Go designed to be light and easy to host.

-## How to run...
+GoTi is a lightweight social networking app written in Go, designed to be light, easy to host and customizable.

+## Getting Started

+### Prerequisites
+Make sure you have the following installed before running GoTi:

+-Git
+-Docker (optional, for Docker setup)
+-Go (optional, for direct Go setup)
+-Make (optional, for direct Go setup)
+-Node.js (optional, for development environment)

+### Installation
-### First: Clone project and cd into project directory
+1. Clone project and cd into project directory
 ```
 git clone git@github.com:larry-lw-chan/GoTi.git
 cd goti
 ```

-### To Run via Docker
-Just type:
+### Usage
+**Docker**
+To run GoTi using Docker, simply execute:
 ```
 docker-compose up
 ```

-### To Run via Go directly
+**Direct Go Setup**
+If you prefer to run GoTi directly, follow these steps:

-Alternatively, if you have [Go](https://go.dev/) and [Make](https://www.gnu.org/software/make/manual/make.html) installed, just type
+1. Make sure you have [Go](https://go.dev/) and [Make](https://www.gnu.org/software/make/manual/make.html) installed.
+2. Execute the following commands:

 ```
 make migrate-up
 make run
 ```

-### Todo - Binary Builds
-For future release, release binary builds with prebuilt sqlite3 database for super easy download and run ability.

 ## Development Mode
-To run the development environment, simply install [Air](https://github.com/cosmtrek/air) and type the following command inside the project root directory:
+To run the development environment, install [Air](https://github.com/cosmtrek/air) and execute the following command in the project root directory:

 ```
 air
 ```

-All Template, Javascript, and CSS formatting is done with Prettier for consistency.

-In order for Prettier to have Go Template compatibility, the plugin "prettier-plugin-go-template" is utilized.
-Assuming you already have node installed on your computer, just type:
+## Coding Conventions
+GoTi follows BEM (Block, Element, Modifier) naming conventions for CSS, ensuring consistency and maintainability.
+All templates, JavaScript, and CSS formatting are standardized using Prettier.
+Individual page overrides can be used the template by defining a 'style' block.
+To install necessary dependencies, run:

 ```
 npm install
 ```

-## Coding Conventions
-For consistency, this project mainly follows BEM naming conventions as the compromsie between having orderly CSS while minimizing developer dependencies such as Tailwind or SASS.
-Majority of CSS is contained in static stylesheets.
-Individual page overrides can be used the template by defining a 'style' block.

 ## Database & Migration
 Goti uses a forked version of [Goose](https://github.com/pressly/goose) for database migrations.
-Migration files are located in db folder.
-SQlite3 is currently the default database.
-To generate a develoopment database, type
+Migration files are located in database folder.
+To generate a development database, type

 ```
 make db
 ```

-Other development related database commands include
+Other development related database commands include:

 ```
 make migrate-up